 - With the pomegranate submerged in the bowl of water, gently pry it apart. (keeping it submerged prevents berries and juice from spraying and staining you).
 (These are not my hands in the next 2 pics.
 My 15 year old offered to be my hand model when it became apparent that I couldn’t hold a camera and pry apart a pomegranate under water. ( I realize in this next picture, the pomegranate is not actually UNDER water.
 We just wanted to show you the prying apart process.)

-- Now, (still under-water), use your thumbs and fingers to wiggle and pry all of the seeds, which are actually called ARILS, free from the white pith of the pomegranate.
+- Now, (still under-water), use your thumbs and fingers to wiggle and pry all of the seeds, which are called ARILS, free from the white pith of the pomegranate.

 - Use your hands or a seive to skim any pith out of the water.
 The seeds will sink to the bottom of the bowl, and the pith, for the most part, will float, making this fairly easy to do.